sourcegraph/handbook/content/departments/cloud/technical-docs/cmek.md

 Benefits:

-- customer's data are encrypted with non-default Google key, which ensures Google (nor any other entity) cannot decrypt the data
+- customer data is encrypted using a non-default key not provided by Google, ensuring that neither Google nor any other entity can decrypt the data.
 - database data is encrypted with a different key as GKE persistent volumes, to increase security
 - dedicated CMEK can be rotated manually or automatilly if required